MoffKalast/SilkSpinner/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An ESP32 powered lab machine for winding silk cocoons.
+An ESP32 powered lab machine for automatic silk cocoons winding.
 This repository contains the electronics schematic, firmware and 3D printed parts required for full assembly.

+The system was designed to be able to wind single silkworm cocoons onto sample bobbins for separate analisys.
+The current iteration can monitor and drive two instances at the same time.

 | ![App](docs/motor.jpg) | ![App](docs/stand.jpg)  |
 | ----------- | ----------- |